plone/documentation/working-with-content/using-collections/oldstyle/definition-of-criteria.rst

 might want to quickly see private content, so that they could determine what work needs to be done and what could deleted.

-**Dates**
+Dates
 ---------

 You may have noticed that there are **several different dates available** to use as Criteria.
-Since there are such a large number of dates, they will be covered on their own section of the manual.
+Since there are such a large number of dates, they will be covered in :doc:`their own section of the manual <using-and-understanding-dates>`